RonnyPfannschmidt-Attic/blog-discarded/content/old/toying-with-the-hg-api.rst

 :category: old

-Well, recently i started to write some scripts to help with release-cycles in pida here is an early version of the tool we'll use as base for version-bumping plugins within the main repo::
+I recently started to write some scripts to help with release-cycles in pida here is an early version of the tool we'll use as base for version-bumping plugins within the main repo::

   #!/usr/bin/python